by Wayfinder-Foundry

 A: Yes.
 Add a configuration entry pointing to the uvx command as shown in the README.

-The first geospatial AI substrate with epistemic reasoning
+Geospatial AI with epistemic reasoning

 🎉 v1.1.1 Released (2025-10-26) — Vector tool parity + cross-domain reflection validated